John Cleese: 1970–1979: Fawlty Towers

-1980s and 1990s
+1980–1999

 During the 1980s and 1990s, Cleese focused on film, though he did work with Peter Cook in his one-off TV special Peter Cook and Co. in 1980.
 In the same year, Cleese played Petruchio, in Shakespeare's The Taming of the Shrew in the BBC Television Shakespeare series.
 In 1981 he appeared in the Terry Gilliam-directed Time Bandits as Robin Hood.
 He also participated in Monty Python Live at the Hollywood Bowl (filmed 1980, released 1982) and starred in The Secret Policeman's Ball for Amnesty International.
 In 1985, Cleese had a small dramatic role as a sheriff in the American Western Silverado, which had an all-star cast that included Kevin Kline, with whom he starred in A Fish Called Wanda three years later.
 In 1986, he starred in the British comedy film Clockwise as an uptight school headmaster obsessed with punctuality and constantly getting into trouble during a journey to speak at the Headmasters' Conference.
 Written by Michael Frayn, the film was successful in the UK but not in the United States.
 It earned Cleese the 1987 Peter Sellers Award For Comedy at the Evening Standard British Film Awards.

 In 1988, Cleese wrote and starred in A Fish Called Wanda as the lead, Archie Leach, along with Jamie Lee Curtis, Kevin Kline, and Michael Palin.
 Wanda was a commercial and critical success, becoming one of the top ten films of the year at the US box office, and Cleese was nominated for an Academy Award for his script.
 Kline won the Oscar for his portrayal of bumbling, violent, narcissistic ex-CIA agent Otto West in the film.

+From 1988 to 1992, Cleese appeared in numerous television commercials for Schweppes Ginger Ale.
+Between 1992 and 1994, he also appeared in some television commercials for Magnavox.